A fiducial approach to nonparametric deconvolution problem: discrete case: Introduction

 \section{Introduction}

 \cite{Efron2014TwoMS,10.1093/biomet/asv068,narasimhan2016g} studied the following important problem: An unknown distribution function $F(\theta)$ yields unobservable realizations $\Theta_1$, $\Theta_2$, \ldots , $\Theta_n$, and each $\Theta_i$ produces an observable value $X_i$ according to a known probability mechanism.
 The goal is to estimate the unknown distribution function from the observed data.
-In this paper, we aim to provide a generalized fiducial solution to the same problem in the case where $X_i$ given $\Theta_i$ follows a discrete distribution.
-Following \cite{10.1093/biomet/asv068}, we use the terminology {\em deconvolution} here because the marginal distribution of $X_i$ admits the following form (see Equation~(6) of \cite{10.1093/biomet/asv068} and Equation~(7) of \cite{narasimhan2016g}):
+In this paper, we aim to provide a generalized fiducial solution to the same problem in the case where $X_i$ given $\Theta_i$ follows a discrete distribution \yifan{that has known probability mass function $g_i$ and distribution function $G_i$.
+Following \cite{10.1093/biomet/asv068}, we use the terminology deconvolution here as the marginal distribution of $X_i$ admits the following form} (see also Equation~(6) of \cite{10.1093/biomet/asv068} as well as Equation~(7) of \cite{narasimhan2016g}):